MissSamyuktha/Danny-s-Diner-Case-Study/README.md

-# :ramen: :curry: :sushi: Case Study #1: Danny's Diner
+# :ramen: :curry: :sushi: Case Study : Danny's Diner

+## Introduction
+Danny's passion for Japanese cuisine led him to open a cozy restaurant in early 2021 selling his 3 favorite dishes: sushi, curry, and ramen.
+Danny’s Diner has gathered some initial data from the first few months and now needs your expertise to help navigate the business to success.

 ## Objective:
 To leverage SQL analysis to understand customer behavior and improve Danny's Diner's customer loyalty program.